Le Beau Serge: Plot

 François, a young man recovering from an illness (probably tuberculosis), returns to his home town of Sardent after a long absence to spend the winter there.
-He is surprised to find that his old friend Serge has, dissatisfied with life in the village, become a wretched alcoholic.
+He is surprised to find that his old friend Serge, dissatisfied with life in the village, has become a wretched alcoholic.
 Serge had hoped to leave the village to study, but had to stay to marry a local girl, Yvonne, when she became pregnant.
 Their first child was stillborn, but Yvonne is pregnant again.

 Though François feels somewhat out of place in the provincial village, he is driven by his desire to figure out a way to help Serge.
 While he works on this, he strikes up a relationship with Yvonne's promiscuous 17-year-old sister, Marie, with whom Serge perhaps has a sexual history.
 Marie lives with her father Glomaud, a drunk who is rumored to not really be her biological father, though no one knows if he is aware of this.
 One afternoon, Glomaud sees François in the hotel tavern.
 He tells him to buy him a drink, but François refuses.
-“You won’t drink with me, but you’ll sleep with my daughter?”
+"You won't drink with me, but you'll sleep with my daughter?"
 Glomaud yells.
 François says Marie is not his daughter.
-Glomaud calls witnesses to attest to François’ statement, then stumbles off to rape Marie, whom he says he has lusted after for three years.
+Glomaud calls witnesses to attest to François' statement, then stumbles off to rape Marie, whom he says he has lusted after for three years.
 When François visits Marie later, he finds Marie weeping in the bed and realizes what happened.

 Serge and François alternately reminisce about the past and argue about the present and future.
-Things between them come to a head at a town dance when François objects to Serge’s callous treatment of Yvonne.
+Things between them come to a head at a town dance when François objects to Serge's callous treatment of Yvonne.
 He follows Serge into the street and gets a beating for his troubles.
-The villagers watch, exhorting Serge to “teach the Parisian a lesson.”
+The villagers watch, exhorting Serge to "teach the Parisian a lesson."
 The local priest advises him to leave, and he is probably doing more harm than good.
 Stubbornly, François decides to stay in the village to perform good deeds.

 When François hears that Yvonne has gone into labor and neither the doctor nor Serge can be found, he jumps into action.
 First, he tracks down the doctor, who is attending to a sick Glomaud.
 The doctor does not want to leave but Glomaud asks him to go, since he has Marie to care for him.
 Going out again into the cold and dark, François finds Serge very drunk, sleeping in a chicken pen.
 François has to drag him home through the snow, but they make it in time for the birth of a healthy, though premature, baby boy.
 François faints in exhaustion while Serge beams, crying and laughing.